 When the journey started it was all about monitoring.
 It was about addressing the inefficiencies, rationalizing resources to reduce costs and tackle potential quality issues that could put the clinical trial at risk.
 “Focus on what really matters” was born, Risk-Based Monitoring was alive.

-As more people embark on the journey, it’s becoming less difficult to convince study teams of the value in deploying a risk-based approach to monitoring.
-This is primarily down to the early adopters that openly shared their positive (and negative) experiences and framed the path to successful adoption.
+As more people embark on the journey, it’s becoming less difficult to convince RBM study teams of the value in deploying a risk-based approach to monitoring.
+This is primarily down to the early adopters that openly shared their positive (and negative) experiences and framed the path to successful adoption and execution.
 From a rather vague concept, industry leaders reinvented their approach by redefining ancient processes, inventing new roles and implementing tools to better support monitoring activities.

 The key takeaway here is that as you initiate a new clinical trial and you identify, assess and mitigate your risks (section 5.0 of ICH E6 (R2) is pretty clear that Risk Management applies to all clinical trials), your focus should not only be on how your monitoring activities will be addressing the risks.
 There are actually a number of unrelated activities that may help prevent or detect potential issues earlier.
 The resource rationalization and its related ‘focus on what really matters’ concept are equally applicable to edit checks, queries, medical review, safety review etc.,

 Here at CluePoints, we’ve experienced customers that didn’t adapt their monitoring strategy at all.
 Their focus was adopting a risk-based targeted approach to better understand where their risks reside, mitigate them and then adopt algorithmic techniques to monitor these and uncover unexpected issues within the trial data.
 No reduced SDV strategy but an optimization of their resources to focus on atypical sites, patients or regions, by letting their data ‘speak”